 Check tire pressure, and add air, if needed.
 Look the tires over for worn tread, splits or other signs of problems.

-Yes, it’s a pain in the neck to take a tire in for repair and expensive to replace it, but you might as well do it now so you don’t wind up walking home from the back 40 and doing a field repair.
+Yes, it’s a pain in the neck to take a tire in for repair and expensive to replace it, but you might as well do it during a tractor checkup so you don’t wind up walking home from the back 40 and doing a field repair.

 If your tractor is two-wheel-drive, jack up each front wheel, safety it with a block or jack stand, and check the bearings.
 Remove the wheel and the bearing nut.
 This is most likely a castle nut with a cotter pin (in my case, a piece of bailing wire) to keep it in place.